Rishiraj0100/SBL.py/docs/quickstart.rst

 .. note::
    The passed parameter ``url_prefix`` is the path where the notification hooks should recieve

-or if you use Quart
+or if you use Quart framework

 .. code-block:: python3